Macrometacorp/docs/docs/streams/quickstart.md

 ## Create Global & Local Streams

-The streams in GDN can be either a local stream or could be a geo-replicated stream.
+The streams in GDN can be either local or globally geo-replicated.
+Run the code below to create a stream.

 <Tabs groupId="operating-systems">
 <TabItem value="js" label="Javascript">